pythops/jetson-image/Readme.md

 ## Result

 For the jetson nano for instance with the new image, only 150MB of RAM is used, which leaves you with 3.85 GB for your projects !

-If you find this helpful, don't forget to give it a star ⭐

 ## Looking for professional support ?